Skip to main content

 You may be asking, why would anyone creative want to use a bland copy producing writing AI?
 As it turns out, they can also write creative, fictional stories.

-I tried two of the best, Jasper and Rytr, both of which you can trial for free (note: links to both of these sites are my affiliate links).
+I tried two of the best, Jasper and Rytr, both of which you can trial for free.
 Jasper gives you a five day free trial and 10,000 words, while Ryter is free forever but you only get 5000 characters per month (and I burned through mine in ten minutes).
 Fortunately the lowest paid plan is only US$9.00 per month so if you do find it useful it's not too expensive to upgrade.
 Jasper's lowest plan starts at US$29.00 per month.

 If you're interested in reading a blog post I generated with Jasper visit my TET.Life blog and read the article Checking in on Tesla's Optimus Robot - Managing Expectations where I include the full text of an article written by Jasper based on my text prompt.
 However in this article I'm going to compare outputs of Jasper and Rytr's story telling abilities.